jitender-insights/Stable-Diffusion-Project/README.md

 1. Create a new Web Service on Render.
 2. Connect your GitHub repository.
 3. Set the build command to `pip install -r requirements.txt`.
-4. Set the start command to `python app.py`.
+4. Set the start command to `streamlit run app.py`.
 5. Add your Hugging Face token as an environment variable named `HUGGINGFACE_TOKEN`.

 ## Contributing